 To arrange a special event or activity in this forest, contact the recreation manager at Inishkeen House.

 Such activities may include sporting events or educational visits.

-Occasionally there may be restricted access to parts of the forest to facilitate forest operations.
+Occasionally there may be restricted access to parts of the forest to allow for forest operations.
 Please adhere to safety advice on forest signs.

 About this forest